Following a successful first year at the Red Brick Building in Glastonbury, The Tree Conference this year moves to the Merlin Theatre in Frome.

 Confirmed speakers so far include Oriel Osprey Lake (Chief Executive of the Women’s Environmental & Climate Action Network), Frome’s own Peter Macfadyen, and Mary Reynolds Thompson, who will be showing us how to access the voice of the land through creativity.
 The event will call out of the woodwork, the scores of excellent tree projects, educators, artists and thinkers working in the area, and invite them to network for planting in Somerset, as well as hosting inspiring national and international project representatives.

 Other topics to be covered on the day will include:

 - Forest Defenders

 - “Tree-mend-us” education – particularly for teens and foresters

 - More on the amazing science, politics, law, arts and culture of trees

 - New forestry grants, the Northern Forest and the impacts of HS2, G5 and rail network deforestation

-We are have a core team of collaborators listed below and as a networking event we are also reaching out to work with a variety of volunteers and projects that will be listed in the coming months.
+Our core team of collaborators is listed below.
+As a networking event we are also reaching out to work with a variety of volunteers and projects that will be listed in the coming months.

-We fully understand that woodland planting is not always the best use of land and the needs of farm owners, alternative habitats, and other community requirements need to be fully heard and understood.
+We fully understand that woodland planting is not always the best use of land and that the needs of farm owners, alternative habitats, and other community requirements must be fully heard and understood.

-None the less, bearing in mind UK forest cover is currently at 12% and England’s at 10% we agree with the conclusions of the Read Report that large-scale tree planting is one of our best options for sequestering carbon from the atmosphere and supporting the long-term structure and water retention of the soil.
+Bearing in mind UK forest cover is currently at 12% and England’s at 10%, we agree with the conclusions of the Read Report that large-scale tree planting is one of our best options for sequestering carbon from the atmosphere and supporting the long-term structure and water retention of our soil.